-Operations Element Rose M. Singer Current Facility Kew Gardens Current Plan Women's Center for Justice Recommended Best Practices Staffing Approach , Staff Role Corrections Officers control movement and operations within the jail, determining punishment and access to services and family visitation.
+Operations Element Rose M. Singer Current Facility Kew Gardens Current Plan Women's Center for Justice Recommended Best Practices Staffing Approach Staff Role Corrections Officers control movement and operations within the jail, determining punishment and access to services and family visitation.
 New York City has not announced any plans to change the staffing model from the current approach on Rikers Island.
-Staff should adopt a social work mindset, encouraging support services, solving problems, and providing coaching and mentorship to support effective rehabilitation. lxxvi Staff Profile Corrections Officers are assigned to the Rose M. Singer jail without regard to the officer's sex or training.
+Staff should adopt a social work mindset, encouraging support services, solving problems, and providing coaching and mentorship to support effective rehabilitation.
+IXXXX Staff Profile Corrections Officers are assigned to the Rose M. Singer jail without regard to the officer's sex or training.
 Some social workers, employed by contracted non-profit organizations, provide services and support within the jail.
 New York City has not announced any plans to change the staffing model from the current approach on Rikers Island.
-Use peer-support counselors with lived experiences, LGBTQIA staff, and recruit staff with strong interpersonal skills from social work backgrounds to more effectively serve residents' needs.
-New York City's rich network of service providers should be contracted to provide most day-to-day programming during detention along with reentry services upon release.
+Facilities should recruit more women staff, use peer support specialists with lived experiences, and recruit staff with strong interpersonal skills from social work backgrounds to more effectively serve residents' needs.
+IXXXVI New York City's rich network of service providers should be contracted to provide most day-to-day programming during incarceration, along with reentry services upon release.
 Supporting Staff Support Services for Staff The Department of Correction offers support services to staff, both internally through the Corrections Assistance Response for Employees system and externally through the City's Office of Labor Relations Employee Assistance Program.
 DOC says that it provides access to trauma services as needed and has early Intervention Support System which allows staff flagged for use of force to receive counseling and monitoring.
-The City has not announced plans to change its approach to staff support in the transition to the boroughbased jails system.
-Provide staff with support services for secondary trauma, wellness, and counseling to help them more effectively do their jobs. bxxviii
+The City has not announced plans to change its approach to staff support in the transition to the borough-based jails system.
+Provide staff with support services for secondary trauma, wellness, and counseling to help them more effectively do their jobs.
+XXXVIII Staff Spaces Staff do not have dedicated spaces within Rosie's to recharge and decompress; staff spaces are in other facilities on the Island.
+Staff will have some dedicated spaces to recharge and decompress.
+Provide restorative spaces for staff to recharge and decompress to support their mental health.\( \text{IXXXXVIII} \)